This post may contain affiliate links. Please read our disclosure policy.

-Allow turkey stock to cool completely and refrigerate for up to 5 days or freeze for up to 90 days (or longer if vacuum sealed).
+Always cool the stock completely before storing.
+Refrigerate in airtight containers for up to 5 days or freeze for up to 90 days (or longer if vacuum sealed).
 Here are some storage options:

 - food sealer with vacuum containers

 - ice cube trays - You would need quite a few for this recipe.

-Note: I use canning jars for the refrigerator and freezer-safe containers or zip-top bags to save space.
-Ice cube trays are another way to freeze turkey stock in cube form.
+Note: I use canning jars for the refrigerator and freezer-safe containers or zip-top bags to save freezer space.

 - Use kitchen shears to cut bones into smaller pieces to fit your stock pot or pressure cooker, if needed.

 - This turkey stock recipe includes vegetables and aromatics, but cooked turkey bones are all you need to make this delicious broth.